Perspective Drawing with Lazy Nezumi Pro

 - Snap Line: When the snapMode param is set to 1 (manual), this key will change the current line your pen will be snapping to when you draw.

-If the center of any constraint preset goes off-screen and you can't seem to get it back, you can use the Set/Reset Scripting Center Pos shortcuts to reset it.
+If the center of any ruler preset goes off-screen and you can't seem to get it back, you can use the Set/Reset Scripting Center Pos shortcuts to reset it.
 These can be configured via the Settings->Edit Shortcuts menu's General Shortcuts tab.
 Please note that these shortcuts however are global, and will override any previously set function.

 If you want panning with the spacebar key to offset the center automatically, enable the Spacebar Pan Offsets Ruler Centers setting.